 - Paint your sword invitation

 - Build catapults with chopsticks/popsicle sticks and rubber bands.
-Check out Frugal Fun for Boys and Girls, they have tutorials to make so many different types of catapults.
-We made the chopsticks one with this tutorial and the popsicle sticks one with this tutorial.
+Check out the tutorials from Frugal Fun for Boys and Girls on how to make different types of catapults.
+We made a catapult using chopsticks and another catapult using popsicle sticks.

 - Build a castle in the cloud with ice-cream cones and shaving cream.
 We had some expired ice cream cones at home, alternatively you can use TP rolls too.

-Make a paper plate dragon twirler.
-Dragon printable and tutorial at Red Ted Art blog.
+- Make a paper plate dragon twirler.
+Dragon printable and tutorial can be found on Red Ted Art blog.

 Love this theme learning shelf?
-Be sure to check out the rest of our theme learning shelves too!
+Be sure to check out our other theme learning shelves too!

 Join my mailing list and get my best learning ideas to nurture a love of learning in your inbox.
 Join now>>